praveentitusf/MLOps-Project-2025-Flower-Classification/EXAM README.md

 > **a frontend for your API, use extra version control features, a drift detection service, a kubernetes cluster etc.**
 > **If yes, explain what you did and why.**
 >
-> Recommended answer length: 0-200 words.
->
-> Example:
-> *We implemented a frontend for our API.
-We did this because we wanted to show the user ... .
-The frontend was*
-> *implemented using ...*
->
 > Answer: We did not implement any extra features beyond what was covered in the course material.
 The components and tools provided in the course, such as FastAPI for serving the model, Docker for containerization, Google Cloud services for deployment, and Streamlit for the frontend were sufficient for building a complete and functional MLOps pipeline.
 We focused on understanding and applying these core concepts effectively rather than adding additional complexity.

---- question 28 fill here ---

 ### Question 29